-(e) Western Australia.
-The enrolment at the seven High Schools in 1926 was 1,475 and the average attendance 1,412.
+- (e) Western Australia.
+The enrolment at the seven High Schools in 1927 was 1,563 and the average attendance 1,500.
 In addition, the primary schools include a number of Central Schools in which the upper classes are collected from various contributory schools in the surrounding districts.
 These schools provide graduated professional, commercial, industrial, and domestic courses.
-Altogether 2,974 pupils were taking these courses, while 483 children in country towns were receiving instruction beyond the primary stage.
-Evening continuation classes were attended at 21 centres in 1926 by about 2,400 pupils.
+Altogether 3,232 pupils were taking these courses, while 684 children in country towns were receiving instruction beyond the primary stage.
+Evening continuation classes were attended at 21 centres in 1927 by about 2,700 pupils.
 The classes are intended to provide some measure of higher education to those who leave school as soon as they reach the compulsory age of 14 years.
-A scheme of carefully compiled correspondence lessons with the object of giving some measure of secondary education to suitable scholars in scattered country areas has also been arranged.

-(f) Tasmania.
-The enrolment and average attendance at the High Schools in 1926 were 1,114 and 1,060 respectively.
+A scheme of carefully compiled correspondence lessons with the object of giving some measure of secondary education to suitable scholars in scattered country areas has also been arranged. - (f) Tasmania.
+The enrolment and average attendance at the High Schools in 1927 were 1,169 and 1,117 respectively.
 These provide for five classes of pupils-(i) Those who desire to become teachers; (ii) University students; (iii) Commercial; (iv) Mechanics; and (v) Home duties (girls).
 The full secondary course covers five years.
-At present the accommodation available is overtaxed, and a number of children who have reached the required standard is unable to gain admission.

-(g) Northern Territory.
-Owing to the dwindling attendance, the High School class was abandoned in 1925, and a scholarship tenable at an approved secondary school in Queensland was substituted.

-(h) Scholarships and Bursaries.
-As pointed out in § 1.2 viii. ante, an excellent scheme of scholarships and bursaries to the higher State schools, and where required, to private secondary schools and to the Universities is in force in each State.

-(vi) Agricultural Training in State Schools. (a) New South Wales.
+At present the accommodation available is overtaxed, and a number of children who have reached the required standard is unable to gain admission. - (g) Northern Territory.
+Owing to the dwindling attendance, the High School class was abandoned in 1925, and a scholarship tenable at an approved secondary school in Queensland was substituted. - (h) Scholarships and Bursaries.
+As pointed out in § 1, 2 viii. ante, an excellent scheme of scholarships and bursaries to the higher State schools, and where required, to private secondary schools and to the Universities is in force in each State. - (vi) Agricultural Training in State Schools. (a) New South Wales.
 During 1921 the whole subject of agricultural education was revised, and, under a Supervisor of Agriculture, a definite course of scientific and practical instruction was evolved.
 This course is now being taken at the residential schools at Glenfield and Yanco, and it is proposed to establish similar schools in other parts of the State.
 The necessary number of teachers to initiate the work has been provided, and students will be trained at the University to meet future requirements.
 The enrolment at Glenfield (Hurlstone Agricultural School) in 1926 numbered 159, and at the end of the year 113 students were in residence at Yanco.
+Increased accommodation was provided in 1927 at both of these schools.
 Rural Schools, giving a course in elementary agriculture, nature study, and farm mechanics for boys, and domestic science and horticulture for girls were established in 1923.
-In 1926 the rural course was in operation in 15 country schools.
+In 1927 the rural course was in operation in 15 country schools.
 The course extends over three years, and includes such subjects as elementary agriculture, applied farm mechanics, and rural economics in the case of boys, while the girl pupils receive training in domestic science and horticulture.
 A model farm, varying in extent from 1 to 5 acres, is attached to each school.
-Average attendance at these schools in 1926 was 923.
+Average attendance at these schools in 1927 was 1,069.